Shaiklahir065/JKFLIPFLOP-USING-IF-ELSE/README.md

 **THEORY**

+JK flip flop operates on sequential logic principle, where the output is dependent not only on the current inputs but also on the previous state.

 **JK Flip-Flop**

 JK flip-flop is the modified version of SR flip-flop.
 It operates with only positive clock transitions or negative clock transitions.
 The circuit diagram of JK flip-flop is shown in the following figure.